mindspore-lab/mindocr/README.md

 #### 4. Evaluation

-To evaluate, please parse the checkpoint path to the arg `ckpt_load_path` in yaml config file and run
+To evaluate, please set the checkpoint path to the arg `ckpt_load_path` in yaml config file and run

 ``` shell
 python tools/eval.py --config /path/to/config.yaml